Why study more than one subject?

 You may love one subject but want to explore something else as well.

-If you already love the Classical world but want to explore its physical remains as well you can.
+If you already love ancient Greek and Rome but want to explore their physical remains as well try Classical Civilisation and Archaeology.

 Or if American politics and culture already fascinates you but you want to explore film and television alongside it's an option.